 Forest landscape biogeochemistry

-Forest landscape biogeochemistry includes the hydrology and biogeochemistry of forest, wetlands and surface waters and the speciation, mobility and bioavailability carbon, nutrients and metals.
+Forest landscape biogeochemistry includes the hydrology and biogeochemistry of forests, wetlands and surface waters and the speciation, mobility and bioavailability of carbon, nutrients and metals.

 Our major research objectives are oriented towards understanding the

 - nitrogen and other elements in the boreal landscape